vibbits/gentle-hands-on-python/dodona/reading-exercises/testing/description/description.en.md

 Your tests become more useful when they check both expected values and unexpected (edge-case) values.
 If your function expects numbers, does it cope well with very large numbers?
 What about very small numbers?
 What about negative numbers?
 What about zero?

+You should not expect to test all possible inputs unless size of the domain of your input type is very small (for example, the size of the domain of the `bool` type is only `2`).